perfwatcher/collectm/README.md

 FAQ
 ===
 * Wich Windows version are suported ?
 It was only tested on Windows 2008, don't know for other version.

+TODO
+====
+* Write more documentation
+* Add SSL on management port
+* Have the possibility to disable plugins
+* Set server host at install
+* Stop to write what you'll never do